-The group's sales prices are based on the clinical and health economic benefits validated by a large number of clinical studies and therefore present a low risk of major price movements.
-The sensitivity to the purchase prices of input goods is mainly managed through long contract times and high stock security.
+The Group's sales prices are based on the clinical and health economic benefits validated by a large number of clinical studies and therefore present a low risk of major price movements.
+The sensitivity to the purchase prices of input goods is mainly managed through long contract times and high levels of security stock.